ART International

 ART is an international Arabic general entertainment satellite TV channel, part of the Arab Radio and Television Network.
-ART is available in the USA, Canada, Caribbean (Canada and Caribbean are available on selection pay-TV provider only), Latin America, Australia, New Zealand, Malaysia and Brunei.
+ART is available in the USA, Canada, Caribbean (Canada and Caribbean are available on selection pay-TV provider only), Latin America, Australia, New Zealand, Malaysia, and Brunei.

-In America, ART America is mix of the best of ART channels, Arab World TV stations programmes and in-house production programmes like Min Beirut, Good Mood, etc. (until 2021).
-All programmes and ART America's original programmes are available on ART Variety and ART Cable, by the following schedule through time zones.
+In America, ART America is mix of the best of ART channels, Arab world TV stations programmes and in-house production programmes like Min Beirut, Good Mood, etc. (until 2021).
+All programmes and ART America's original programmes were available on ART Variety and ART Cable, by the following schedule through time zones.